 - Dismissal– in a Dismissal, the District Attorney dismisses the criminal charge in its entirety.
 A dismissal is the best possible outcome in a criminal case.

-- Jury Verdict– if a case goes all the way through a Jury Trial, then the Jury decides whether or not the defendant is Guilty or Not Guilty.
+- Jury Verdict– if a case goes all the way through a Jury Trial, then the Jury decides whether the defendant is Guilty or Not Guilty.
 The Jury determination is the final say on guilt or innocence.
 If convicted, then the Judge will determine the sentence imposed.

-For More Information
+For More Information: